-International Standard Book Numbers (ISBN) have been assigned to each ICCR dataset published from July 2017.
-Datasets published before this date will be assigned an ISBN as they are updated.
+International Standard Book Numbers (ISBN) are assigned to each ICCR dataset published.

 5.3 Datasets in progress

 The IARC/WHO 'blue books' are integral to all cancer datasets and as such the ICCR is committed to developing harmonised international datasets in synchrony with IARC/WHO.
 ICCR have a developmental schedule synchronising dataset development with IARC/WHO 'blue book' updates.
 Given IARC/WHO and ICCR utilise similar experts for the authorship of their documents, IARC and ICCR have agreed a process of resource allocation and timing to avoid over burdening the authorship pool.